njlora/Altera-DE1SoC-ADC/README.md

 The video demonstrating how our application works can be found here : https://youtu.be/aX6UkGxf2ac

+The .qar file is the archived project under Quartus.
+The .sof file is the binary used to flash the FPGA board with the code of the driver and the application.

 # Members of the team
 * Jovicic Nikola
 * Tedeschi Quentin